 Frequently Asked Questions

-Recommended preparation for a course or program is a condition that a student is advised, but not required, to meet before enrollment.
-There are no registration blocks on courses with recommended preparation only.
-However, students are strongly advised to meet the recommended preparation before enrolling into a course so as to be better prepared to successfully complete the course.
+- Recommended Preparation for a course or program is a condition that a student is advised, but not required, to meet before enrollment.

 - The successfully completed prerequisite course(s) completed within the SMCCCD, or

-- SMCCCD placement test results that indicate the skill level prerequisite requirements.
+- SMCCCD assessment results that indicate the skill level prerequisite requirements.

 If neither prerequisite identifier is in place, registration for the course is blocked and a message appears, “you have not met the course prerequisite.”

-There are five ways students can meet prerequisite requirements:
+There are four ways students can meet prerequisite requirements:

-- Complete the prerequisite course(s) within the SMCCD system, with a grade of “C” or better, or CR (Credit) /P (Pass).
+- Complete the prerequisite course(s) within the San Mateo County Community College District (SMCCD) system, with a grade of “C” or higher, or CR (Credit) / or P (Pass); OR

-- Complete the prerequisite course at another accredited college/university in the United States
+- Complete the prerequisite course at another regionally accredited college/university in the United States.; OR

-- Meet prerequisites through the College Board Advanced Placement Exam (AP) results
+- Meet prerequisites through the completion of Alternate Placement Exam (i.e. AP, IB, SAT, ACT).

 If you are currently enrolled in the prerequisite course(s), the computer will not block your enrollment in the next course.
 However, if you receive a final grade other than A, B, C, or CR in the prerequisite course(s) when the final grades are posted, you will be dropped from the course.
 You are advised to see a counselor for further assistance with enrollment.